 Many Christians struggle with the issue of tithing.
-In some churches tithing is over-emphasized.
+In some churches giving is over-emphasized.
 At the same time, many Christians refuse to submit to the biblical exhortations about making offerings to the Lord.
 Tithing/giving is intended to be a joy and a blessing.
 Sadly, that is sometimes not the case in the church today.

 Tithing is an Old Testament concept.
-The tithe was a requirement of the law in which all Israelites were to give 10 percent of everything they earned and grew to the Tabernacle/Temple (Leviticus 27:30; Numbers 18:26; Deuteronomy 14:24; 2 Chronicles 31:5).
-In fact, the Old Testament Law required multiple tithes which would have pushed the total to around 23.3 percent.
+The tithe was a requirement of the Law in which the Israelites were to give 10 percent of the crops they grew and the livestock they raised to the tabernacle/temple (Leviticus 27:30; Numbers 18:26; Deuteronomy 14:24; 2 Chronicles 31:5).
+In fact, the Old Testament Law required multiple tithes—one for the Levites, one for the use of the temple and the feasts, and one for the poor of the land—which would have pushed the total to around 23.3 percent.
 Some understand the Old Testament tithe as a method of taxation to provide for the needs of the priests and Levites in the sacrificial system.

-The New Testament nowhere designates a percentage of income a person should set aside, but only says it is to be in keeping with income (1 Corinthians 16:2).
-Some in the Christian church have taken the 10 percent figure from the Old Testament tithe and applied it as a recommended minimum for Christians in their giving.
-The New Testament talks about the importance and benefits of giving.
+Although no tithe is demanded of the Christian, the New Testament talks about the importance and benefits of giving.
 We are to give as we are able.
 Sometimes that means giving more than 10 percent; sometimes that may mean giving less.
-It all depends on the ability of the Christian and the needs of the church.
-Every Christian should diligently pray and seek Gods wisdom in the matter of participating in tithing and/or how much to give (James 1:5).
-Above all, all tithes and offerings should be given with pure motives and an attitude of worship to God and service to the body of Christ.
-Each man should give what he has decided in his heart to give, not reluctantly or under compulsion, for God loves a cheerful giver (2 Corinthians 9:7).
+It all depends on the ability of the Christian and the needs of the body of Christ.
+Every Christian should diligently pray and seek God’s wisdom in the matter (James 1:5).
+Above all, offerings should be given with pure motives and an attitude of worship to God and service to the body of Christ.
+“Each man should give what he has decided in his heart to give, not reluctantly or under compulsion, for God loves a cheerful giver” (2 Corinthians 9:7).